scharris/sqljson-query/docs/tutorial.md

-- Finally, the `fieldExpressions` property lists the fields and expressions involving the fields from `table` which to be included as properties in the JSON objects representing the table rows.
+- Finally, the `fieldExpressions` property lists the fields and expressions involving the fields from `table` which are to be included as properties in the JSON objects representing the table rows.
 The field expressions take three forms here, which cover all possibilities:

   - The first item shows the general form for a simple table field: